toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 `addresses`: List of addresses of where to subscribe to broadcasts from.
 These are the addresses on the network of the computer running the instrumentserver

-`paramDict`: Dictionary containing the list of parameters to listen for for each instrument.
-If the list for an instrument is empty, the listener will listen for all broadcasts from that instrument.
+`params`: List of all parameters to listen for, if empty, the listener will listen to all broadcasts

-`type`: "Influx" or "CSV"
+`type`: "Influx"

 `token`: Token to write to InfluxDB.
 (Created when setting up Influx)